 The truth may also be that you find out that your family thinks you’re the best mom ever, and that your husband has some unresolved issues of his own he’s willing to work through.
 The results could be you walk out of your last session on the path to a stronger happily ever after because you and your husband will be given tools to fight fair.
 You will be given tools to cope with the normal stresses of parenting.

 4) COMMITMENT: Therapy takes time.
-In a society where we want instant fixes for everything I have found people become very impatient of a process that deals with trauma, pain and life planning.
+In a society where we want instant fixes for everything, I have found people become very impatient with a process that deals with trauma, pain and life planning.
 Your commitment will be anywhere between once visit a week for about 3-6 months.
 Sometimes people need longer.

 When my husband and I committed to therapy we would have lunch or an early dinner after each session, we grew to love and protect our time together.
 When I went alone to therapy I’d grab some time for myself by catching a matinee or going to thrift shops in the area.